Attribution, Citation, and Quotation: A Survey of Evidence-based Text Generation with Large Language Models: Related Work

-Prior literature on evidence-based text generation remains limited in scope.
-In their position paper, \citet{huang-chang-2024-citation} emphasize the importance of citation mechanisms but do not systematically review prior work. \citet{li2023surveylargelanguagemodels} discuss early research on \ac{llm} attribution but do not cover the broader paradigm of evidence-based text generation, lack a systematic literature search, and are already outdated, as over 86\% of studies in our dataset were published after 2023 (see Section~\ref{sec:characteristics}).
+Research on AI-generated plagiarism detection is related, as both address attribution for semantic reuse~\cite{Pudasaini2025AIPlagiarism,wu-etal-2025-survey}.
+However, plagiarism detection focuses on identifying uncredited content, often from a legal or ethical perspective, emphasizing post-hoc analysis.
+In contrast, evidence-based text generation with \acp{llm} aims to generate text supported by verifiable sources through explicit citation.

-In contrast, our survey systematically reviews the full landscape of evidence-based text generation with \acp{llm}, covering approaches, evaluation metrics, frameworks, datasets and benchmarks.
+Prior literature on evidence-based text generation with \acp{llm} remains limited in scope.
+In their position paper, \citet{huang-chang-2024-citation} emphasize the importance of citation mechanisms but do not systematically review prior work. \citet{li2023surveylargelanguagemodels} discuss early research on \ac{llm} attribution but do not cover the broader paradigm of evidence-based text generation, lack a systematic literature search, and are already outdated, as over 75\% of studies in our dataset were published after 2023.
+In contrast, our survey systematically reviews the full landscape of evidence-based text generation with \acp{llm}, covering attribution approaches, citation characteristics, tasks, and evaluation resources.